benjamin-chan/BDP2-2-Horner-Johnson/docs/simulatePower.md

 All subjects will have comprehension assessed with graphics A and B.
 Order of presentation and message will be randomized.
-Assumed test is McNemar's chi-square for paired proportions.
+Assumed test is a one-sample t-test.
-$H_0$ is there is no difference in the comprehension proportions between graphics A and B.
+$H_0$ is the mean difference in the number of correct responses between graphics A and B is zero.

 ```